EnvelopSound/EnvelopLX/README.md

 **EnvelopLX** is an interactive lighting application for [Envelop](http://www.envelop.us/).
 It runs in Processing using the [LX Studio](https://github.com/heronarts/LXStudio) framework.
 The system may be controlled directly, or via remote OSC control from [Envelop for Live](https://github.com/EnvelopSound/EnvelopForLive) devices, which can be composed and sequenced within Ableton Live 10.
 Real-time spatial audio metering and position data can also be used to control animation.

+***EnvelopLX is free to use — but it takes time, energy, and resources to create and maintain.
+If you find these tools useful, please consider making a donation to support the Envelop nonprofit organization: https://www.envelop.us/membership-donations***

 ## Installation

 First, download and install [Processing 3 &rarr;](https://processing.org/download/?processing)